MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-access-private-container-registry.md

 ms.date: 03/25/2024
 ---

-# Add a Kubernetes secret in Data workflows
+# Add a Kubernetes secret in data workflows

 > [!NOTE]
 > Data workflows is powered by Apache Airflow.</br>[Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.